scireum/sirius-biz/README.md

 # SIRIUS Business Module

 Provides a foundation for creating web based SaaS solutions.
-This module contains frameworks which permit to create rock solid business applications that can easily be clustered to achieve high avilability.
+This module contains frameworks which permit to create rock solid business applications that can easily be clustered to achieve high availability.
 Also a lot of common data objects and frameworks (multi tenancy, code lists, background jobs, storage, data import) are provided.

 ## Important files of this module: